The Warden Lab is located at Cornell University in Ithaca, NY.

-Many of our research projects are focused on the serotonergic dorsal raphe nucleus (DRN) and the dopaminergic ventral tegmental area (VTA).
-These small, ancient brainstem systems send projections widely throughout the brain and are in a prime position to globally influence brain state.
-Neurons in these regions encode quantities including reward prediction error, expected reward, stress, and arousal.
-What kind of information is transmitted to these regions, and how is this information used to construct these quantities?
-How do these regions influence downstream neural signaling?
-What behavioral and cognitive consequences result from changes in afferent and efferent information flow?
+Many of our research projects are focused on neuromodulatory circuits such as the serotonergic dorsal raphe nucleus and the dopaminergic ventral tegmental area and their inputs and outputs.
+Neural activity in these regions reflects quantities such as value, threat, and distance to goals.
+What kind of information is transmitted to these regions, and how is this information used to construct these neural activity patterns?
+How do these regions influence downstream neural circuit operation, and what behavioral and cognitive consequences result from changes in afferent and efferent information flow?

 To address these questions, we use an observational and causal approach, combining monitoring and decoding of neural activity with control of defined circuit elements.
 The lab employs a multidisciplinary approach combining imaging, optogenetics, anatomy, high-density freely moving neurophysiology, behavior, and computation.